DARTH-git/darthpack/README.md

     2.  **Download zip** that will ask the user to download the whole repository as a .zip file.
 3. Open the RStudio project `darthpack.Rproj`.
 4. In RStudio, load all the functions from the repository by typing `devtools::load_all(".")`
-5. Run all the decision modeling modules in the analysis folder.
+5. Run all the decision modeling modules in the 'analysis' folder.

 Installation as an R package
 ----------------------------